Course Overview

 Each three-hour session will include 2 components:

-1. Inspiration (~60 minutes): Presentation by an experienced synthesis scientist, describing why and how they conduct synthesis.
+1. Networking (~60 minutes): Presentation by one or more experienced synthesis scientists, describing why and how they conduct synthesis.
 This diverse group of researchers will be recruited from across the field and course participants will have ample time for discussion with each presenter.

 2. Instruction (~120 minutes): Each session will focus on a specific instructional topic, with technical skills, team-science skills, and communication topics interspersed throughout the year.
 The discussion will be limited to official course participants, but instructional materials for each topic will be available online, allowing individuals or site- or topic-based groups to follow along independently.